 - A New York State classroom teaching certificate (Initial or Professional).
-The age level of the certificate held at program entry will determine eligibility for the level of the certification in Literacy.
-Specifically, individuals with certification in Childhood are eligible for the program leading to certification in Literacy at the Childhood level, and those with certification in teaching Adolescent levels may enter the program leading to certification in Literacy at the Adolescent level. - Completed nine (9) Liberal Arts & Science areas as required by NYSED, and the content area or major.
+The age level of the certificate held at program entry will determine eligibility for the level of the certification in teaching students with disabilities.
+Specifically, individuals with certification in Childhood are eligible for the program leading to certification in Teaching Students with Disabilities at the Childhood level, and those with certification in teaching Adolescent levels may enter the program leading to certification in Teaching Students with Disabilities in an Adolescent subject. - · Completed nine (9) Liberal Arts & Science areas as required by NYSED, and the content area or major.